urmzd/mastering-fp/README.md

 # mastering-fp

-These are my answers to the book "Mastering JavaScript Functional Programming (2nd Edition)" .
+These are my answers to the book "Mastering JavaScript Functional Programming (2nd Edition)".
+Note: All answers are not included, some are.